Last updated on June 8th, 2022 at 09:41 pm

 The pharmacist, a male Grafton resident, intentionally left the vaccine out of refrigerated storage over the weekend, knowing those who were given the vaccine would think they had been inoculated against the virus when they actually were not, according to a Grafton Police report.

-Police are recommending felony charges of First Degree Recklessly Endangering Safety, Adulterating a Prescription Drug and Criminal Damage to Property.
+He has applied for bail bonds but police are recommending felony charges of First Degree Recklessly Endangering Safety, Adulterating a Prescription Drug and Criminal Damage to Property.
 The value of the spoiled vaccine, which amounted to more than 500 doses, is estimated to be between $8,000 and $11,000.
-The suspect is being held in the Ozaukee County jail.
+The suspect is being held in the Ozaukee County jail and is waiting for the court’s decision of whether or not he will be allowed to post bail bonds for his release.
+A bail management software is being used to monitor the status.

 The suspect, who was fired this week by Advocate Aurora Health, admitted in a written statement to the health system that he intentionally removed the vaccine knowing that if not properly stored the vaccine would be ineffective, according to the police report.
 A motive for the alleged vaccine tampering has not been disclosed.